DCallaz/BugsInPyMulti/README.md

-multi-checkout | Checkout a multi-fault version project from the dataset compile	| Compile sources from project that have been checkout test	| Run test case that relevant with bug, single-test case from input user, or all test cases from project coverage |	Run code coverage analysis from test case that relevant with bug, single-test case from input user, or all test cases to-tcm | (Optional) Create or update a code coverage TCM from the collected coverage identify | Mark each of the faults identified in a multi-fault version in the created TCM mutation |	Run mutation analysis from input user or test case that relevant with bug
+multi-checkout | Checkout a multi-fault version project from the dataset compile	| Compile sources from project that have been checkout test	| Run test case that relevant with bug, single-test case from input user, or all test cases from project coverage |	Run code coverage analysis from test case that relevant with bug, single-test case from input user, or all test cases.
+Also produces TCM file to-tcm | (Optional) Create or update a code coverage TCM from the collected coverage identify | Mark each of the faults identified in a multi-fault version in the created TCM mutation |	Run mutation analysis from input user or test case that relevant with bug